AlessandroYorba/Sierra/README.md

 Sierra Settings
 ---------------
 There are several options that you can enable for sierra.
 You can activate them by adding the following variables to your .vimrc.
-Just remember to place the variable before you declare `colorscheme sierra`.
+Just remember to place the variables before you declare `colorscheme sierra`.

 ```VimL
 let g:sierra_Twilight = 1              " Enable Dark Mode